microsoft/vscode-edge-debug2/README.md

 * If all else fails, try to navigate to `http://localhost:<port>/json/list` in a browser when you see this message - if there is no response, then something is wrong upstream of the extension.
 If there is a page of JSON returned, then ensure that the `port` in the launch config matches the port in that url.
 * If the above steps do not work, try closing all windows of Edge and then relaunch.

-## Data/Telemetry
-This project collects usage data and sends it to Microsoft to help improve our products and services.
-Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

-To opt out of all telemetry inside Visual Studio, go to Help > Send Feedback > Settings >  `No, I would not like to participate`

-To opt out of all telemetry inside Visual Studio Code, go to File > Preferences > Settings and add the following option: `"telemetry.enableTelemetry": false`

 ## Issues
 File a bug in this extension's [GitHub repo](https://github.com/Microsoft/vscode-edge-debug2), including the debug adapter log file.
 The debug adapter creates a log file for each run in the %temp% directory with the name `vscode-edge-debug2.txt`.
 You can drag this file into an issue comment to upload it to GitHub.